It’s spring and you know what that means…spring cleaning!

-Now that you’ve reassessed your goals, it’s time to look back at your expenses and see if they still align with them.
+Now that you’ve reassessed your goals, it’s time to look back at your expenses and see if they still align with your priorities.

-Do you have any expenses that you’ve just accepted over the years?
+Did you find any expenses that you’ve just accepted over the years?
 Maybe it’s time to finally let them go.

 Step 6: Consolidate and Simplify Things

 When things tend to pile up and accumulate, my reaction is to consolidate and simplify.

 It’s always easier to get a grip on things when they’re not so spread out and chaotic.

 Here are some ways to simplify and consolidate your finances.

 I love to organize and optimize our family finances, and experimenting with new apps and services is a bit of an obsession for me.

 But spreading our finances across dozens of accounts just for the sake of trying something new isn’t always the most efficient approach.

 That’s why I love a good financial spring cleaning.